project-alice-assistant/HermesLedControl/README.md

 sudo chmod +x install.sh
 sudo ./install.sh
 ```

+Of course you should have your device installed and working

 Sudo is required to install as we download the missing packages and create a log directory